Belcarra/pic32mz_usblan_harmony3_demo/README.md

 ## Performance

 Using iperf the pic32mz_ef_sk board can source TCP data at about **70-80 Mbits/second with Ethernet** and about **60-70 Mbits/second using USBLAN**.

-## Belcarra PIC32MZ USBLAN Driver

-The kit is set up to use the **Belcarra PIC32MZ USBLAN Driver**.
-That driver is available under license from Belcarra Technologies.
-Simply copy the USBLAN driver into **src/config/*/driver/usblan**.

-To use this kit without the Belcarra driver remove the **USBLAN** definition from the X32-gcc Preprocessing macros and compile.

-For information on obtaining a copy of the Belcarra driver contact Email: [info@belcarra.com](mailto://info@belcarra.com)

 ## Microchip Eval Boards